kcajj/ONT_phages/notes/note2.md

 we can see the relation between secondary and primary mapping in the reads that have a secondary mapping, it could give us information about genomic rearrangements.

-use no barcode data
-remove genome threshold in time analysis add secondary mapping to the pipeline are methylation sites increasing?